GuideTechnicalSEO

 • SEO: primary keyword appears in title, first section, and one technical heading.

-• AI SEO: sections answer concrete operational questions in one pass.
+• Answer-engine readiness: sections answer concrete operational questions in one pass.

 • GEO: structured tables and lists improve answer extraction reliability.